 If you are doing the making of a video abstract, please keep it short to retain the maximum viewership.
 This is not because of a law being promulgated by any individual or institution but because of the very nature of our short-span of attention.
 If this is your first time in front of a camera, one can probably guess, the one of a kind terrifying experience you might have, with steeled fingers, legs trembling and throat contracted with a spasm of terror.
 But once you overcome this stage fear however, it will be a piece of cake for the rest of your career.

 Don’t get easily seared by the rejection of your dream journal publication, we have all been there.
-Hey, we are not to recite a cumbersome lecture here but to ignite the inner exuberance of yours to make it become contagious, yes your research!
+We are here not to recite a cumbersome lecture but to ignite the inner exuberance of yours to make it become contagious, yes your research!
 Let’s get to work.